vitkarpov/fast-xml-parser/README.md

 # 🚀Fast-XML-parser

-> Is a fast XML parser on TypeScript with zero dependencies
+> Is a fast XML parser in TypeScript with zero dependencies

 - blazing fast ⚡
 - zero dependencies 📦